hashicorp/vagrant/website/source/docs/getting-started/up.html.md

 ## Next Steps

-You have successfully created and interacting with your first Vagrant environement!
+You have successfully created and interacting with your first Vagrant environment!
 Read on to learn more about
 [synced folders](/docs/getting-started/synced_folders.html).